 The program is open to rising undergraduate sophomores, juniors, and seniors interested in exploring the field of health services research.

-Applications for Summer 2022 admission to the SUMR Program are open as of October 15, 2021.
 The SUMR 2022 program will run for 12 weeks, beginning May 31, 2022 through August 19, 2022.
 To apply, please complete the online application and required application materials listed below.

 We recommend that you begin the application process early as it may take longer than you would expect.
 Allow enough time for completing your online application, and gathering and submitting all of your materials, including having your 2 references send their letters of recommendation directly to Joanne Levy.